ThanosTsiamis/FIONA/README.md

 One-liner in terminal: `cd .\client_side\ & npm install & npm run dev`

 Note: The above command may not work on Windows.
-In that case, swap the ambersands for semicolons:
+In that case, swap the ampersands for semicolons:

 Step by step: